JakeSteam/blog-personal/_drafts/2023-11-26-november-android-game-reviews.md

 ### Screenshots

 Whilst I usually provide 3+ screenshots, this game only really has 1 screen.
-Here's the main screen, note that the white line at the top is part of the game, I don't know why:
+Here's the main screen, note that the white line near the top is part of the game, I don't know why:

 [![](/assets/images/2023/nov-ig1-thumbnail.jpg)](/assets/images/2023/nov-ig1.jpg)